Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • rejection of bad habits;

-• avoidance of stress.
+• avoiding stress.

 What is an articular joint

 This joint is double, located on both sides of the sacrum.
 The bone formation itself is quite tight and inactive.
-The strength of the connection between the bones of the pelvis and the sacral region is facilitated by the ligaments surrounding the joint on all sides.
+The strength of the connection between the bones of the pelvis and the sacrum is facilitated by the ligaments surrounding the joint on all sides.
 They are short and tear resistant.

 Damage and deformation of such important bone joints has serious consequences.